madef/docs-advanced-importer/docs/en/00_Getting_Started.md

 ![image alt text](ai-shema-en.png)

 In the previous example we downloaded the flow manually.
 The module did not transform the flow as it was already in the native format.
-After that the blocks was executed and the product was created.
+After that the flow was exploded in block.
+The block was executed and the product was created.